opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

     @Override
     public List<ExtensionRestHandler> getExtensionRestHandlers() {
-        // we need to create this class next! return List.of(new CrudAction());
+        // you need to create this class next! return List.of(new CrudAction());
     }
 }